 Asians: The Asian-American consumer is an early adopter with huge buying power and outsized social influence ($1 trillion by 2018).
 With a love for technology, digital entertainment and the freshest food, this group is brand loyal but demands value in exchange for their money.
 With a significantly higher life expectancy (52.3 vs. 36.7 for non-Hispanic whites) and lower median age, smart marketers view this audience as a very worthwhile long-term investment.

 As early as 2006, Charlene Li and Josh Bernoff were talking about the Social Technographics Profile in their book Groundswell.
 The premise behind their work is that marketers must consider their audiences, not only in terms of their demographics and psychographics, they must also consider how the audiences use the Internet and connected technologies in their decision-making process when it comes to buying goods and services.
 It was good work a decade ago, but today Social Technographics is not enough.

 Marketers can no longer label people as Creators or Joiners or Inactives and think that these labels tell the whole story.
 Participation on social networks is near ubiquitous.
 The use of the smartphone (in store and online) has become an integral part of the shopping process as has the art of pre-shopping or researching before purchase.

-Fortunately, we have a lot more research than ever before.
+Fortunately, we have a lot more research about online consumer behavior than ever before.
 Fortunately, we also have smarter and more powerful technology.
-Fortunately, people are beginning to celebrate their race, ethnicity and heritage as a mark of positive distinction.
+At the same time, people are beginning to celebrate their race, ethnicity and heritage as marks of positive distinction.

-Fortunately, we as marketers can finally use technology to deliver unique value to our consumers in a way that respects and celebrates the differences in people while still meeting our corporate objectives.
+Best of all, we as marketers, can finally use technology to deliver unique value to our consumers at scale in a way that respects and celebrates the differences in people while still meeting our corporate objectives.